neenubaby-aem/AGL-Test-Peoplepet/README.md

 Programming challenge A json web service has been set up at the url: http://agl-developer-test.azurewebsites.net/people.json You need to write some code to consume the json and output a list of all the cats in alphabetical order under a heading of the gender of their owner.
 You can write it in any language you like.
 You can use any libraries/frameworks/SDKs you choose.
+Example:

+Male
+Angel
+Molly
-Example: Male Angel Molly Tigger
+Tigger

+Female
+Gizmo
-Female Gizmo Jasper
+Jasper

+I have developed code using Java and developed application as Maven Project.
 How to run the application.

 Method 1 -Download the code into eclipse as maven project and Right Click on main file PeoplePet.java and run as-> java application will give you the result.